 Its objective is to facilitate the employment of these people, providing the necessary support to both the company, the professionals involved, and the person, combating the stigma that exists regarding mental health problems at work.
 Because employment, as they describe from the program, facilitates social recognition, encourages independent living and contributes to well-being and health, and people with mental health problems are no exception.

 “Work makes you feel better, it integrates you into society.
 They can save your life in so many ways and in such subtle ways”, explains Javier.
 For him and for thousands of other beneficiaries of the program, work is one of those ‘ways’.
-Ordinary people with ordinary jobs who, due to some kind of mental disorder or illness, one day felt they couldn’t.
-Today they get it again thanks to Red Incorpora and their experience and that of other users has also shaped the documentary podcast ‘Incorpora diaries, one step every day’.
+Ordinary people with ordinary jobs who, due to some kind of mental disorder or illness, one day felt they mightn’t.
+Today they get it once more thanks to Red Incorpora and their experience and that of other users has also shaped the documentary podcast ‘Incorpora diaries, one step every day’.

 This is a series of episodes that address the importance of employment for people who, like Javier, have suffered from a problem or disorder associated with mental health.
 Testimonials that, with courage and all the professional support provided by the Incorpora program, they have been able to get ahead thanks to the autonomy and confidence that daily work gives them.
 A podcast produced by the ”la Caixa” Foundation’s Incorpora program and narrated by Manuel Jabois.